 Before reaching the main options page, IDT automatically checks the existing logger firmware version.
-If a newer one is available, the user has the option to update the logger using the file saved in the phone.
+If a newer one is available, the user will be offered the option to update the logger using the file saved in the phone.
 This is recommended.